-A sample of individuals from the IT industry were invited by PCL to complete the Risk Type Compass® via an article in Computer Weekly magazine.
+A sample of individuals from the IT industry were invited by PCL to complete the Risk Type CompassTM via an article in Computer Weekly magazine.
 Data on a number of demographic variables such as industry experience and job title were also collected in order to explore whether these factors distinguished between Risk Types.

 There has been little research conducted on the personality profile of IT professionals to date.
 However, of note is a study by Lounsbury, Fisher, Levy, and Welsh (2009) who found individuals within the IT profession tended to score higher on Emotional Resilience, Openness, Tough-Mindedness and Customer Service, when compared with the general population.
 Lounsbury et al. also found IT professionals to score lower on Conscientiousness; one of the Five Factor Model's personality traits, concerned with being organised, conforming and planful.
 Overall, this paints a picture of heightened tolerance to risk within the IT profession.
 Theoretically, this appears to fit neatly with the requirement of IT roles; a sector that is characterised by innovation, continuous change, flexible work environments and unconventionality.
 Based on this research, it was hypothesised that IT employees would be more risk tolerant than that of the general population.
-Overall, 235 IT professionals completed the Risk Type Compass®.
-The results of this are displayed below (Figure 6.6).
+Overall, 599 IT professionals completed the Risk Type CompassTM.
+The results of this are displayed below (Figure 6.11).

-Figure 6.6.
+Figure 6.11.
 The distribution of Risk Types in the IT Industry sample.
-The Axial group consists of 11% of the sample (n = 235).
+The Axial group consists of 9.02% of the sample (n=599).

-As can be seen from Figure 6.6, a large proportion of the IT Industry sample fell within the Adventurous, Carefree and Composed Risk Types (together making up 47% of the sample).
+As can be seen from Figure 6.11, a large proportion of the IT Industry sample fell within the Adventurous, Carefree and Excitable Risk Types (together making up 48.91% of the sample).
 These Risk Types are associated with a greater preference for risk taking.
-The Adventurous Risk Type concerns being both impulsive and emotionally stable, the Carefree Type is primarily associated with a tendency towards being excitement seeking and daring, and the Composed Type is characterised by calmness and optimism.
-There were considerably fewer participants in the Wary (7.2%) and Intense (8%) Risk Types, both of which are associated with an aversion to risk that stems from being overly pessimistic, apprehensive and emotional.
+The Adventurous Risk Type concerns being both impulsive and emotionally stable, the Carefree Type is primarily associated with a tendency towards being excitement seeking and daring, and the Excitable Type is characterised by excitement seeking and emotionality.
+There were considerably fewer participants in the Prudent (8.35%) and Deliberate (6.84%) Risk Types, both of which are associated with an aversion to risk that stems from being overly pessimistic, apprehensive and emotional.
 Our results are in support of the hypothesis.

 Finally, it was considered relevant to look at whether the Risk Type of individuals within the IT profession played a role in their work arrangements, assuming that working arrangements are, in the majority of cases, self-selected.
-It was predicted that freelance workers would show a greater disposition for risk compared to those working in full-time ('permanent') employment.
+It was predicted that freelance workers would show a greater disposition for risk compared to those working in fulltime ('permanent') employment.
 This is due to the fact that freelance work tends to lack the security that permanent work brings and should therefore attract people who are comfortable taking chances.
-The distribution of Risk Types for each group is presented in Figure 6.7 below.
-Axial participants were removed from the IT professionals sample of 235.
+The distribution of Risk Types for each group is presented in Figure 6.12 below.
+Axial participants were removed from the IT professionals sample of 599.

-Figure 6.7.
-The percentage of each Risk Type in Freelance and Permanent workers (n = 209)
+Figure 6.12.
+The percentage of each Risk Type in Freelance and Permanent workers (n=209)